 Impairment of long-lived assets - The Organization reviews the carrying value of its long-lived assets for possible impairment whenever events or changes in circumstances indicate that the carrying amount of assets to be held and used may not be recoverable.
 Upon determining that an asset is impaired, the Organization reports the asset at the lower of the carrying amount or fair value less the costs to sell.
-Management does not believe there are any indications of impairment of any long-lived assets at June 30, 2021 and 2020.
+Management does not believe there are any indications of impairment of any long-lived assets as of June 30, 2022 and 2021.